okonomichiyaki/supercat/02-general priorities.md

 	- Yes: → Construction
 	- No: → Mobilization/Aggression

+✦ Are any loyal buildings in a system controlled by a rival?

+- Can bot Move to change control? → Mobilization/Aggression
+- Can bot Build or Repair to change control? → Construction/Administration

 ✦ Does bot have <ins>unbuilt cities</ins>?

 - Does bot have fewer <ins>claims</ins> than <ins>unbuilt cities</ins>?